secretstartups/handbook/job-families/finance/revenue-accounting/index.html.md

 #### Senior Revenue Accountant, Team Lead Job Grade

 The Senior Revenue Accountant, Team Lead is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
 This job is the same grade as the Senior Revenue Accountant.
-The Senior Revenue Accountant, Team Lead has responsibilty for supporting other Accountants with first level queries and maintaining approval rights on certain size deals as outlined in our controls.
+The Senior Revenue Accountant, Team Lead has responsibilty for supporting, training and reviewing the work of team members.

 #### Senior Revenue Accountant, Team Lead Responsibilities

-* Responsible for approving deals up to a specific threshold as outlined in our SOX controls
+* Apply ASC 606 and company revenue recognition policies.
 * Takes a lead role in the review of customer contracts for proper revenue recognition in accordance with company policy and revenue recognition accounting standards.
-* Researches and documents accounting issues and recommend solutions for complex transactions.
 * Leading contributor in the monthly financial close, ensuring accurate and timely recording of transactions and the completeness of financial statements
-* Works closely and help manage transactions with the billing and deal desk teams and other stakeholders in the business.
+* Works closely and help manage complex transactions with the billing and deal desk teams and other stakeholders in the business.
 * Takes a lead role in the preparation and review of monthly account reconciliations and journal entries and the financial reporting process.
-* Ensure compliance with internals controls and processes
-* Perform standalone selling price analysis
-* Work on ad hoc projects including implementation of new systems and standards
+* Work on with revenue team projects, process improvements.
+* Ensure correct application of internal controls.
 * Subject matter expert on revenue and ASC 606.
-* Manages and reviews the work of other members of the team as required by the Manager, Revenue Accounting or above.
+* Supports, trains and reviews the work of other members of the team as required by the Manager, Revenue Accounting or above.

 #### Senior Revenue Accountant, Team Lead Requirements